10 Record Albums That Are Worth a Fortune Today

 “Lonesome Baby” by The Hornets (1953)

 Cleveland, Ohio-based doo-wop band The Hornets released “Lonesome Baby” with the b-side “I Can’t Believe” in 1953.
 The record was very slow to catch on, but decades later became one of the most sought-after vinyl releases due to its rarity.
 A near-mint copy can fetch up to $18,000 among record collectors.
-But these favorite childhood candy from the 1950s are still pretty affordable.

 “Musique pour supermarché” by Jean Michel Jarre (1983)